syndesisio/syndesis/README.md

  │   │   │
  │   │   ├──user/                 * an example 'user' component, based on an entity/model. can be nested further.
  │   │   │   ├──user.component.ts * the primary Angular component file; essentially a controller + directive combined
- │   │   │   ├──user.e2e.ts       * our e2e test for the user component
  │   │   │   ├──user.html         * our HTML user template for the user component
  │   │   │   └──user.spec.ts      * our unit test for the user component
  │   │   │
  │   │   ├──app.component.ts      * a simple version of our App component components
- │   │   ├──app.e2e.ts            * a simple end-to-end test for /
  │   │   └──app.spec.ts           * a simple test of components in app.ts
  │   │
  │   ├──assets/                   * static assets are served here